Human-Guided Fair Classification for Natural Language Processing: Further Details on Training Downstream classifiers

 \section{Further Details on Training Downstream classifiers}

 The downstream classifier $f$ consists of a pretrained roberta-base model followed by a linear layer with $768$ neurons applied to the output embedding of the first token, a Tanh layer, another linear layer mapping to a single dimension, and a Sigmoid layer.
-We train $f$ using binary Cross Entropy reweighed to balance the empirical label frequencies in $D$ for $3$ epochs using a batch size of $32$ and the Adam optimizer with a learning rate of $0.00001$. \cref{table:robtrans_long} extends \cref{table:robtrans} and shows that censoring words yields very strong constraint adherence for the respective word list \footnote{Artifacts like word replacement lists that contain both a word $s$ and substrings of $s$ keep this below 100\%}.
+We train $f$ using binary Cross Entropy reweighed to balance the empirical label frequencies in $D$ for $3$ epochs using a batch size of $32$ and the Adam optimizer with a learning rate of $0.00001$.

+\cref{table:robtrans_long} extends \cref{table:robtrans} and shows that censoring words yields very strong constraint adherence for the respective word list \footnote{Artifacts like word replacement lists that contain both a word $s$ and substrings of $s$ keep this below 100\%}.
 However, we find it to generalize worse than CLP trained with the same word list, both to our style transfer pairs, and even to the respective other word list.
-Similarly, we find that training with CLP on $C$ or our style transfer pairs $C_{3}$ does not just yield significantly improved constraint adherence on $C_{3}$, but also generalizes better to $C_{1}$ and $C_{2}$ than the respective other of the two word replacement constraint sets without losing much downstream accuracy.
+Similarly, we find that training with CLP on $C^e$ or our style transfer pairs $C_{3}$ does not just yield significantly improved constraint adherence on $C_{3}$, but also generalizes better to $C_{1}$ and $C_{2}$ than the respective other of the two word replacement constraint sets without losing much downstream accuracy.
 Lastly, the table also shows that the better generalization from style transfer to word replacement persists for large values of $\lambda$ in CLP and that these values can provide strong improvements in terms of fairness, albeit at a larger cost in terms of balanced accuracy.